Ram-Ramadoss/catch-22/README.md

 ## Data Collection Process

 ### Contributor Data
+Data was collected through web-scraping with the Python/Juptyter notebook: data/data-collector.ipynb

 Only contributor data from the highest collecting committees for each side was considered in this project.
 From the Cal-Access webpage (http://cal-access.sos.ca.gov/Campaign/Measures/Detail.aspx?id=1423938&session=2019), it was determined that the main committees were:
 <br/>Yes: Committee ID 1422181 (SUPPORT)
 <br/>No:  Committee ID 1424537 (OPPOSE)